|(a) Supervision in General. The following rules apply

 the type of psychological services being provided.

-the licensee to monitor all delegated services for legal, competent,
+that enable the licensee to monitor all delegated services for legal,

-(C)no more than fifty percent of the supervision takes
+competent, and ethical performance.
+No more than fifty percent of

 services being provided under their supervision.

 in writing, including any remote or electronic supervision provided.

 Documentation shall include the dates, times, and length of supervision.

 (10) Licensees may only supervise the number of supervisees